MA

 What you'll study

-A core module will introduce you to media and communications theory, and will enable you to develop and explore interdisciplinary perspectives on the study of contemporary cultural processes.
+You will take one core module, which will introduce you to media and communications theory, and will enable you to develop and explore interdisciplinary perspectives on the study of contemporary processes of mediation.

-You choose 90 credits of options, at least 60 of which must be offered by the Department of Media, Communications and Cultural Studies.
+You also choose optional modules worth 90 credits, at least 60 of which must be from the list offered by the Department of Media, Communications and Cultural Studies.

 You will also complete a dissertation based on independent research, which is supported by a module in research skills training.